- Advice and information

 You usually need to be referred to CMHT by your GP or another medical or social care professional.

-What is an NHS crisis team?
+What are NHS crisis teams?

 A crisis team can also support you when you are discharged from a short stay in hospital.